aionnetwork/aion-docs/integrations/wallet-integrations.en.md

-1st Byte: Beginning of the message (‘0xeo’ for Aion) 2nd Byte: Signifies the message intention (02 for getting public key and account address) 3rd Byte: For future use (if address needs to be confirmed or just returned) 4th Byte: For future use (00 chain code)
+1st Byte: Beginning of the message (‘0xeo’ for Aion) 2nd Byte: Signifies the message intention (02 for getting public key and account address) 3rd Byte: For future use (if the address needs to be confirmed or just returned) 4th Byte: For future use (00 chain code)
 5th Byte: Length of derivation path + 1
 6th Byte: Length of derivation path / 4